dooreelko/anthill/README.md

 was generated by using typescript compiler API using `@anthill/vis` module.

-And here's an example of slightly more elaborate architecture running locally using docker implementation (drawing is still a WIP).
+And here's an example of a slightly more elaborate architecture running locally using docker implementation (drawing is still a WIP).
 ![api diagram](./modules/demos/dorc/dorc.svg)

 Because we can.